planeth44/pure-JS-PWA/readme.md

 ## What the app does
 One use that PWAs are good for is line of business mobile app.
 Think field worker needing to feel a report.
 The conditions of use are often offline.
+You could imagine the "form factor" as a tiny back-office for one.
+This meas that the app does mainly CRUD operations plus a significative one : Syncing to a central serer.

 ### Things